Representing Family Members After The Loss Of A Loved One

 - Aviation accidents

-- Auto wrecks, including head-on collisions, rear-end accidents, SUV rollovers and intersection crashes
+- Auto wrecks, including head-on collisions, rear-end accidents, SUV rollovers, intersection crashes, or auto defects.

 - Bus crashes